 For many dog owners, having your dog endure a surgical procedure or suffer from an injury is difficult and emotionally exhausting.
 Knowing you must take your dog home wearing an Elizabethan, or E-collar as many veterinarians call it, or the “cone of shame”, as many dog owners refer to it, is enough to make dog owners shake their heads.
 Dealing with an E-collar on your dog can be as frustrating for you as it is for your dog.
-Veterinarians are often asked if there are alternatives to Elizabethan collars and why their dog needs to wear one in the first place.
-Elizabethan collars are essential for your dog's recovery, but there are other options to collars as well as alternative collars if you and your veterinarian are open to discussing them.
+Watching your pet bang into walls and seeing the plastic cone sometimes cause a painful rash is difficult.
+You may feel discouraged and unable to help the situation.

 Flexible collars are available as an alternative to the harder plastic cones.
-These collars are typically foam covered in nylon.
+These collars are typically foam, covered in nylon.
 They offer a softer option for your dog so as your dog lays down, the collar is almost pillow-like.
 Another alternative is an inflatable device.
 These inflatable collars resemble donuts around your dog’s neck.
 These devices are easy to store, are softer, and are typically smaller than an Elizabethan collar.
-However, if your dog has sharp nails and insists on scratching, an inflatable collar may pop.
+However, if your pooch has sharp nails and insists on scratching, an inflatable collar may pop.

-Another alternative to keeping your dog from having to wear an Elizabethan collar, while also keeping him from licking and chewing his wounds and injuries, is to dress your dog.
-Putting your dog in a t-shirt, whether child-sized for small dogs or adult sized for larger dogs, can keep the wounds protected while keeping your dog's mouth away from the wound.
+Another alternative to keeping your dog from having to wear an Elizabethan collar, while also keeping them from licking and chewing their wounds and injuries, is to dress your dog.
+Putting your dog in a t-shirt, whether child-sized for small dogs or adult-sized for larger dogs, can keep the wounds protected while keeping your companion's mouth away from the wound.
 If your dog is wearing an Elizabethan collar because of ear injuries, a t-shirt may not work.
 An Elizabethan collar or a softer alternative around their neck may be the only option for keeping your dog's paws out of their ears.

 The idea of an Elizabethan collar might feel a little old-fashioned.
 However, for some dogs and for some injuries, they are often a necessity.
-Visiting your emergency vet for a repair to a surgical incision because your dog has ripped out the stitches with his teeth, or caused a secondary infection because his mouth contains bacteria and he will not stop licking the wound, is probably not top on any dog owner’s list of things to do after a laceration or surgical wound.
+Visiting your emergency vet for a repair to a surgical incision because your dog has ripped out the stitches with their teeth, or caused a secondary infection because their mouth contains bacteria and they will not stop licking the wound, is probably not top on any dog owner’s list of things to do after a laceration or surgical wound.